 Land Use Value Assessment/Agricultural & Forestal Districts

 Land use value assessment taxes real estate based on its usage, instead of its fair market value.
-As a result, agricultural lands & open spaces, that omit development potential, can be subject to lower taxes, providing an opportunity for Va. localities to preserve long-term public benefits.
-In an Agricultural & Forestal District, property owners agree not to convert their farm or forest land to a more intense land use.
-Benefit to property owner = eligible for land use-taxation, which assesses taxes on the current, not the potential use value of the property.
+As a result, land devoted to ag/forest, horticulture, and open-space use that eliminate or reduce development potential, can be subject to lower taxes, providing an opportunity for Va. localities to preserve long-term public benefits.
+Property owners in an Agricultural & Forestal District agree not to convert their farm or forest land to a more intense land use.
+The property owner benefits through eligibility for land use-taxation, which assesses taxes on the current, not the potential use value of the property.

 Land use value assessments reduce development pressure on open space, forested, and agricultural lands.
 Localities can focus these programs to preserve ecologically valuable land with benefits for flood & stormwater mitigation.

-Property tax reduction can be especially valuable for farmers who reside in localities with high land values & development pressures.
+Property tax reduction can be especially valuable for farmers or other large tract landowners who reside in localities with high land values & development pressures.

 Ex: James City County - ag & forestal district program preserves over 15,000 acres of farm operations.

 Loudoun County Ordinance Chapter 1226 Ag & Forestal Districts